 The performance of the Board, its committees and individual directors is assessed through a formalised Board review process, including an overall Board performance survey as well as an individual peer evaluation by Board members.

-In addition, the Board also conducts a review of the performance of the Company against budgeted targets on an ongoing basis.
+In addition, the Board also conducts a review of the performance of the Company against budgeted key performance indicators on an ongoing basis.

 Conflict of Interest